Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 Apply at the Port of Entry

 If you meet the eligibility criteria, you may apply for a new study permit at the port of entry.
 Follow the instructions as if you were submitting a paper application.
 Read the instruction guide based on your country for a complete list of required documents.
-Ensure you have all necessary documents to provide to the CBSA officer at the port of entry.
+Ensure you have all the necessary documents to provide to the CBSA officer at the port of entry.

 • ask to see your passport or travel documents,